Collector Shells Out $120,000 At Auction For Barack Obama’s High School Basketball Jersey

 Obama was widely known during his time in office for his love of basketball.
 He also has an impressive history from his younger days when he played competitively.

-According to USA Today, Obama played on Punahou School’s junior varsity and varsity basketball teams in the late 1970s.
+According to USA Today, Obama played on Punahou’s junior varsity and varsity basketball teams in the late 1970s.
 In 1979, the team won a state championship.

 .@BarackObama's 1977 yearbook photo of his Honolulu JV basketball team. pic.twitter.com/YdkCyswjxK